-Question: When I follow the link for various databases from your website, a new page comes up with the message: "This site can't provide a secure connection; exproxy.chc.edu sent an invalid response."
+Question: When I follow the link for various databases from your website, a new page comes up with the message: "This site can't provide a secure connection; ezproxy.chc.edu sent an invalid response."
 I cannot even get to a place to sign in with my CHC credentials to access the databases.
 When I am at work, I get a different error message.

 Another option is to use your browser’s “incognito” mode, if you know how to access it.
 You could also try your searches in a different browser… one you have not already used to search from our website.
 If you’re using Internet Explorer, try Chrome or Firefox, for example.

 If you are at work, your problem likely has to do with interference between proxy servers.
 You are attempting to log in through the Chestnut Hill College proxy server, and the proxy server where you work is not allowing it.
 Ask someone in your IT department to allow access by making an exception for: library.chc.edu

-How do I cite a Twitter post?
+Question: How do I cite a Twitter post?

 Answer: GREAT question.
 We decided to write a whole blog post about this and create a handy chart to go with it!
 Check it out.

-What do I use to log in to databases from off campus?
+Question: What do I use to log in to databases from off campus?
 I am being asked for a username & password.

-Is food allowed in the library?
+Question: Is food allowed in the library?

-A small snack is not going to be a problem, but please do not bring in entire meals.
+Answer: A small snack is not going to be a problem, but please do not bring in entire meals.
 You can enjoy your hot food in McCaffery, which is right across the street, and return to the library afterward.
 Please do not have food delivered to the library!

 Answer: Type your topic into the "Search Everything" search box above the picture on our home page.
 If you don't find what you need in the search results, contact a librarian via email or chat in using the prompt at the bottom of the page.

-You do need an ID to check out library materials, including reserves.
+Answer: You do need an ID to check out library materials, including reserves.
 If you've lost an ID card we can look you up in the system as long as you provide another photo ID.
 Eventually, you should replace your student ID.
 If someone else begins using your lost ID in the library, you could be responsible for stolen material.

-"What type of readers are good for the eBooks, iPad or Kindle?"
+Question: What type of readers are good for the eBooks, iPad or Kindle?